walido2001/AsteroidGame/README.md

 # AsteroidGame
  Classic asteroid game with slight modifications in game mechanics.
-Created using a DE-10 Lite FPGA Board, VGA, a 640 by 480 monitor and Verilog.
+Created using a DE-10 Lite FPGA Board, VGA, a 640 by 480 monitor and Verilog HDL.

  Played using 5 switches on the DE-10 Lite board, where turning on a switch destroys an asteriod that collides with the corresponding defense system, trying to prevent the planet's health from reaching 0.